nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`sarima()`**

-It can do everything for you but you have to choose the model.
+It can do everything for you but you have to choose the model ... speaking of which ...

-&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK.
+&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK well.
 If you know what you are doing, fitting an ARIMA model to linear time series data is easy.

 ---
 <blockquote>